ericmedvet/slides/intro-ml-er-2223/02-definitions.md

 - there's not only the user: someone designs/develops learning techniques

 New version:
+.important[
-> .key[Supervised (Machine) Learning] is about designing and applying supervised learning techniques.
+.key[Supervised (Machine) Learning] is about designing and applying supervised learning techniques.
+]

 ---